hotosm/tm-admin/docs/schema.md

 postgres, protobuf, and python.
 The format for configuring a schema is explained in more detail in [this document](configuring.md).
 Any changes to the config file are propogated into the different formats.

+Updating the config file then requires regenerating all the output files.
+After any changes to the config files, the test cases should be run to make sure nothing breaks.
+If the config change is to support a new internal API, then that new function should be added to the test cases.

 ## The Types files